 🏠 Buildings

 Extracting of rooftops of buildings from imagery of high resolution.
 High performance deep learning model is trained to detect the buildings roofs.
-Three different models are used for different geographic regions for better fit to the various urban environments around the world.
-The decision is automatic, based on the location of your AOI.

-The model does not extract the footprints directly, because they are not clearly visible in the images, but we can obtain them, just like human cartographers, by moving the roof to the bottom of the wall (see Additional options).
+The model does not extract the footprints directly, because they are not clearly visible in the images, but it can obtain them, just like human cartographers, by moving the roof to the bottom of the wall (see Additional options).

 Additional options: